BalajiiKV/Business-card-website/README.md

 # Business-card-website
 Basic Business Card Website developed using HTML and CSS from scratch without using any AI.
+Images sourced from Unsplash.

 ## HTML code
 ```